SpencerHowell/spencerhowell.github.io/_posts/2019-8-10-What-I-Learned-At-My-First-Software-Engineering-Internship.md

 After submitting patches to implement tickets, the code would go through code review.
 The team used Gerrit to view and annotate submitted code.

-I would say code review is where the majority of my learning happened over the summer.
-Comments left by the rest of my team allowed me to learn best practices, conventions used in the rest of the codebase, and efficiency improvements.
+I would say code review is where the majority of my learning ocurred over the summer.
+Comments left by the rest of my team allowed me to learn best practices, efficiency improvements, and conventions used in the rest of the codebase.

 While this process was intimidating at first, and my earliest patches had to go through many revisions, the rest of the team was always patient and happy to help me.
 Special thanks to my mentor for the summer, Collin, for all his help with this!